Adaptive sampling accelerates the hybrid deviational particle simulations: Adaptive sampling

 \end{itemize}

 In contrast to the low acceptance rate of the acceptance-rejection method employed by HDP (see Figure \ref{linear landau acc rate}), sampling from the piecewise constant functions $\overline{ \Delta m_k}(\bv)$ in HDP-AS is straightforward and without rejection, thereby significantly enhancing the sampling efficiency.
-Using this improvement, the main time-consuming steps of HDP-AS become simulating collisions and transport, while sampling new deviational particles is no longer time-consuming now (see Figure~\ref{ratio}).
+Using this improvement, the main time-consuming steps of HDP-AS become simulating collisions and advection, while sampling new deviational particles is no longer time-consuming now (see Figure~\ref{ratio}). \begin{remark} The iconic ziggurat algorithm \cite{Marsaglia1961, Marsaglia2000} efficiently generates samples by partitioning the desired distribution functions into equal-area segments.
+Knuth praises it as ``a very pretty example of mathematical theory intimately interwoven with programming ingenuity---a fine illustration of the art of computer programming!'' in his famous book \cite{knuth1997}.
+This work inherits the idea of the ziggurat algorithm to solve the sampling problem in the HDP method.
+The main challenges in current applications lie in the desired distribution $\Delta m_k(\bv)$ is a three-dimensional function and we need efficiently construct a piecewise constant approximation from its point cloud form \eqref{Wk}.
+Our HDP-AS method addresses these specific challenges through an adaptive domain partitioning based on the mixture discrepancy. \end{remark}